 “Crushing it!” was written and released relatively fresh in 2018.
 Now it has been sold more than 4,000 times on Amazon.
 Dwayne Johnson, Casey Neistat, and John Mayer rated this best marketing book highly, finding it motivating and simplistic.

 Gary Vaynerchuk, the CEO of VaynerMedia, knows everything and even more about business development.
 His masterpiece explains ways to make your company successful in easy words, making top-notch SEO accessible even for newcomers.

 Digital Marketing Strategy: An Integrated Approach to Online Marketing

-This is a step-by-step guide on how to plan, integrate, and measure each digital platform.
-In this publication, you will learn everything about social media, SEO, online and offline integration,content marketing, and marketing automation.
+This Marketing Book is a step-by-step guide on how to plan, integrate, and measure each digital platform.
+In this publication, you will learn everyplanning, integrating, measuring, offline integration,content marketing, and marketing automation.

 Simon Kingsnorth is a marketing consultant and founder of Simon Kingsnorth Consulting.
 He is known for reports on marketing, innovation, futurology, and technology.